 This mission statement serves as a permanent inspiration for standards in teaching at TU Berlin, and, as a kind of “constitution”, forms the basis for all regulations, guidelines and strategies governing teaching at our University.
 All study and examination regulations, curricula and quality management measures for studying and teaching need to reflect the content of this mission statement.

-In December 2019, TU Berlin unanimously adopted these principles in its Diversity Strategy - Equal Opportunities at Technische Universität Berlin in the Academic Senate, thus starting the process for a systematic integration of diversity, equal opportunities and freedom from discrimination in all fields of action of the university, the so-called diversity mainstreaming.
+In December 2019, TU Berlin unanimously adopted these principles in its Diversity Strategy - Equal Opportunities at Technische Universität Berlin in the Academic Senate, thus starting the process for diversity mainstreaming - a systematic integration of equal opportunities and freedom from discrimination in all fields of action of the University.

 Diversity, inclusion and anti-discrimination will be systematically integrated into the steering mechanisms, regulations and (university-wide) strategy processes as guiding principles.